orectique/ProteusGIS/README.md

 # Proteus

 An API for geospatial prediction of fishing grounds.
+Just clone the repo and run main.py locally.
+I need sleep and will fix the Heroku issues in a bit.

 ### https://proteussih.herokuapp.com/predict